plebs89/Projects/README.md

 - 🔭 I’m working as a IT Technical Support and privately learning to frontend and backend for building Java applications.
 - ⚡ In my free time I'm building house and learning software languages and tools on courses.
 - 🌱 I'm currently learning IntelliJ IDEA, Java, JavaFX, Maven, Scene Builder, Git, GitHub, PowerApps.
-- :eyes: I'm interested in becoming Full Stack Java Developer and building apps that helps others
+- :eyes: I'm interested in becoming Full Stack Java Developer and building apps that helps others.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/Jakub-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jakub-szewczyk-1a1872129/)

 ---